Condenser: Definition, Principle, Types, Working, Advantages

 These types of condensers are made from Iron, Copper and Steel.
 These are mostly used in domestic refrigeration systems.

 The best example of Natural convection is Home Refrigerator, As you see, there is no external fan to blow air to the condenser.
-It uses surrounding air as a coolant.
+It uses the surrounding air as a coolant.

 II.
 Forced Convection